jmorio44/optimal-projection-IS/README.md

-# Optimal projection for parametric importance sampling in high dimension
+# Optimal projection for parametric importance sampling in high dimensions
  by Maxime El Masri (ONERA and ISAE), Jérôme Morio (ONERA) and Florian Simatos (ISAE)

  Submitted to Computo